HMS LST 3041: History

 The crew joined her in Scotland and took part in shakedown trials in which they would run the ship ashore and use the stern anchor to pull themselves off.

 World War II

-In the summer of 1945, loaded with tanks, troops, and a troop landing craft, she sailed to the Suez Canal.
-After unloading there, she sailed through the Canal to take part in the invasion of Japan.
+In the summer of 1945, LMS 3041 sailed to the Suez Canal carrying tanks, troops, and a troop landing craft.
+After unloading there, she transited the Canal and headed towards Japan to support the Allied invasion efforts.
 She was also used to transport rice from Thailand to Singapore.
-It was during this period that she visited Bombay, where instead of having a tug pull her into the channel she won the tug-of-war and managed to capsize the tug.
+During this time, she made a port call at Bombay (now Mumbai) where she engaged in a tug-of-war with a tugboat, surprisingly emerging victorious and capsizing the tug.

-After returning through the Suez she was refitted, and the rivets in the bottom of the hull that had been worn by repeated landings were replaced in drydock.
+After returning through the Suez, she was refitted, and the rivets in the bottom of the hull that had been worn by repeated landings were replaced in drydock.
 She finally returned to England in 1947 via Malta and Gibraltar.

 Commercial ferry

 In 1948, she was chartered to F. Bustard & Sons, the Atlantic Steam Navigation Company and was renamed Empire Doric.
 Her port of registry was London.
 The LSTs became one of the forerunners of the modern roll on-roll off (RO-RO) car ferries.
 She was placed into service on the Preston – Larne route.
 ASN was nationalized under the British Transport Commission in 1954.